 You do not require a device such as the Sensate to do this, but using one can act synergistically by manually adding to the effect, as well as reminding you of this practice, and training you to make this a habit.
 Its strong vibrations through the sternum are also very effective in physiologically activating this effect.
 So people mean what they say when they tell you to just stop and – breathe!

 Sound Therapy: The Audio and Sub-audible Hz Range

 It’s not just physical vibrations and breathing that can have an effect, sound also has a part to play in this holistic picture.
 Specific frequencies are known to induce the sought-after effect of calming physiological functions too.
 Ever pop on your favourite tune or a few classical pieces to make you feel instantly better?
-This is why Sensate combine their device with a few calming tracks, for synergistic effect:
+This is why Sensate combine their device with a few calming tracks: